haagahelia/ohke-teknologiat/03_infra_ja_automaatio/BasicGitBranchingMinimumForBigTeams/GitProcessChecklist.md

 <hr />

-Inspect and Adapt - Use your Sprint Retrospectives to improve also you git process constantly
+* Inspect and Adapt * - Use your Sprint Retrospective meetings to improve also you git process.
+Constantly